Go Back

 • Put water, dried anchovies*, and kombu in a pot, and let them sit for at least 30 minutes.

-* If you want to make broth with less bitterness, remove the heads and guts from the anchovies before using (optional).
+* To reduce bitterness in the stock, you can optionally remove the heads and guts from the anchovies beforehand.

 anchovy dashi_instruction: simmering method with kombu-1